-*** We are now accepting applications for Spring 2018 ***
+*** We are now accepting applications for Fall 2019 ***

 Nature's Classroom is a seasonal residential environmental education program.
-Our program brings children, usually in grades 4-8, along with their school teachers, to any of 14 different centers in the Northeast.
+Our program brings children, usually in grades 4-8, along with their school teachers, to one of 12 different centers in the Northeast.
 These are beautiful rural places to live and work, with friendly and dedicated staff.
 We hope you will consider joining us!

 Medical Person Job Description

-During the on-site orientation prior to the arrival of children, the medical staff person will give a few hours of first aid instruction to the staff; this instruction should prepare them to handle minor and major emergencies that might occur while they are out in the woods.
+During the on-site orientation prior to the arrival of children, the medical staff person will give a few hours of first aid instruction to the staff; this instruction should prepare them to handle situations that might occur while they are out in the woods.
 Most of the staff have already had first aid and CPR courses; the purpose of the orientation is to refresh them in first aid practices.
-It is up to the medical person to assess their degree of practical knowledge.

 On Each Monday as a New Group Arrives

-On Monday when a new group arrives, the medical person takes charge of the student medical forms (student registration, home & health information questionnaire and medical administration forms).
-Some schools will send these forms in during the previous week, but not all schools do this.
+On Monday when a new group arrives, the medical person takes charge of the student medical forms (student registration, home & health information questionnaire, and medical administration forms).
 The medical person must check carefully for the following:

 1. Special health concerns (allergies, physical limitations, etc.)

-The above information should be written down, copied and passed on to the visiting teachers and the Nature's Classroom staff as early as possible.
-If there are any questions regarding care, the medical person talks to the visiting teacher, the child and the parent (if necessary).
-For example, if the child has a bee sting kit, does the child know how to use it properly?
+If there are any questions regarding medicine or care, the medical person will talk to the parent/guardian.
 All medication is recorded and marked with the child's name.
-The medical person should share food allergy and birthday information with the kitchen staff (procedures vary from site to site; the medical person should check with the program coordinator for the site's procedures).
+The medical person should share food allergy and birthday information with the kitchen staff (procedures vary by site; the medical person should check with the program coordinator for the site's procedures).

 During the Day

-As accidents happen in classes or out in the field, any Nature's Classroom teacher can take care of the child and record treatment.
-The medical person is usually needed for deep cuts, "sprain opinions", illnesses, etc. If the medical person feels that a child needs hospitalization or outside medical care the program coordinator and the classroom teacher should be consulted.
-The classroom teacher, program coordinator and/or medical person must call the parent, follow Nature's Classroom hospitalization procedure (will be detailed later) and record the visit in the medical logbook including treatment and the name of the doctor.
-The record of doctor and hospital visits should be highlighted in the logbook.
+If accidents happen in classes or out in the field, the medical person is needed for cleaning wounds, "sprain opinions", illnesses, etc. If the medical person feels that a child needs hospitalization or outside medical care the program coordinator and the classroom teacher should be consulted.
+The classroom teacher, program coordinator and/or medical person must call the parent, follow Nature's Classroom procedure, and record the visit in the medical logbook.